Untitled design (13).png

 Click below for the answers to common questions

-Resilient is a Christian support group.
+Resilient Recovery is a Bible study on addiction, perfect for people who want non-judgmental support.
 We make it easy to get help because we remember how hard it was to reach out for help the first [or the 20th] time.
 We will make you feel comfortable because we've been where you are now.

 Our program works because it is built on historical Christian practices that promote change.
 We get help from scripture and the Holy Spirit.
 And our program is informed by the latest science on recovery.